Refinance Tax Deductions: What Refinancing Costs Are Deductible And How To Claim Them

 Discount Points And Closing Costs

-You cannot deduct the total amount that you paid at closing the year that you refinance if you buy discount points.
+You typically can’t deduct the total amount that you paid at closing the year that you refinance if you buy discount points.
 Instead, you must spread your deductions over the total course of your loan.
 For example, let’s say that you paid $5,000 at closing for discount points.
 Let’s also say that your refinanced loan has 10 years left on its term.
-You would only be able to deduct $500 per year from your federal taxes.
+You’d only be able to deduct $500 per year from your federal taxes.
 However, you can claim this deduction every year until your loan matures.

 The same rules apply for closing costs on a rental property refinance.
 For example, if you spent $15,000 on closing costs for a 15-year refinance, you’d deduct $1,000 a year until your loan matures.